bradhowes/DSPHeaders/README.md

 pattern" (CRTP)][crtp].
 The template also uses modern C++ traits techniques to detect if methods are present in your class, and the compiler only generates code to call them when they are available.

-This collection was originally part of my [AUv3Support][auv3support] package, but with that repo being deprecated this is now on its own.
+This collection was originally part of my [AUv3Support][auv3support] package, but with that repo being deprecated in favor of the more modern [auv-support][auv3-support] package, it is now on its own.

 # Credits